Op-Ed Templates

 - Some bigger regional newspapers ask for exclusive content for opinion pieces which they specify in submission instructions.
 When this is the case, you should submit an op-ed written from scratch, not a template.

 - If an editor asks if the template op-ed you have submitted is original or exclusive, it's best to be candid.
 You could say that the op-ed contains unique local perspectives and (if true) hasn't been offered to any other newspapers in their circulation area.
-However, let them know that other adapted versions of the op-ed may be submitted elsewhere in the country by other CCL volunteers - although it won't conflict with their readership.
+However, let them know that CCL volunteers in other states may have published similarly-themed op-eds - although it won't conflict with their newspaper's readership.